qkzk/fm/readme.md

 ## Platform

-Linux is the only supported platform.
-It may be usable on MacOS but I can't be sure.
+X11-Linux is the only supported platform.
+It may be usable on MacOS and Wayland but I can't be sure since I can't test them.

 ## Video